allenek1/in713/README.md

 =====

-This is added information, to test the.
+This is added information, to test the features.

-I took out the word committ.